jcace/fil-ubc/readme.md

 dd if=/dev/random of=testfile bs=500000000 count=2
 ```

-This will generate a file  1GB in size (1 GiB)
+This will generate a file 1GiB in size

 Alternatively, you can use your own filesystem  - an entire directory tree can be prepared if you want!